 Advice from the Dogo Trainer

 Be patient and understanding.
 Barking is a sign of a problem in your dog’s mind.
 Consistent work and time are required to change your dog’s thinking.
-Never raise your hand on your dog for their behaviour.
+Never raise your hand on your dog for their behavior.
 Instead, give your pup a helping hand.
 Guide them on how to become a better life companion.